Hi, my name is Mr Probert and I am the Headteacher of Lakeside Primary School

 Everyone who works at Lakeside Primary School is committed to the care of your child.

 Children are treated with respect and valued for their uniqueness.
+Everybody in our school adheres to the 5 golden rules.
 Class teachers have a specific responsibility for pastoral care.
 Support staff give additional care and attention to your child by working with them in class and in small groups.

 Our Caretaking and Cleaning team keep our school clean and safe.